to-aoki/humaneval_java_ja/README.md

-# HumanEval Java ja
+# HumanEval Java and Cpp (ja)

-This code is a Japanese translation of the evaluation data with only Java evaluation sites extracted.
+This code is a Japanese translation of the evaluation data with Java and cpp evaluation sites extracted.

 original: https://github.com/deepseek-ai/DeepSeek-Coder/tree/main/Evaluation